 Circle=D

-With this setup, when hold both L2 and R2, causing both those layers to be active, the L2+R2 layer is automatically added, causing Circle to press “D” instead of “C”, “B”, or “A”.
-The L2+R2 layer will be removed as soon as let go of either L2 or R2.
+With this setup, when hold both L2 and R2, causing both shortcut layers to be active, the LeftShortcuts+RightShortcuts layer is automatically added, causing Circle to press “D” instead of “C”, “B”, or “A”.
+The combo layer will be removed as soon as let go of either L2 or R2, thus removing one of the two base layers keeping the combo layer active.

 Here’s some other technical details about combo layers: